geological-survey-of-queensland/share-data-with-gsq/s3-to-s3-outgoing.md

 # How to export data from GSQ using S3 to S3 sync

-You can share files in your AWS S3 buckets directly into GSQ's AWS S3 buckets through AWS sync.
-This is good if you have large files, or a lot of files, that you need to share with GSQ.
+You can request to transfer one or more files directly to your own S3 instance rather than downloading them in the [Geoscience Open Data Portal](https://geoscience.data.qld.gov.au/).
+This is good if you want to export very large files, or a lot of files, from the GSQ system.
+Once a request to extract files has been submitted you will be contacted by the support team to facilitate this request.

 ## Step1: Send an email to GSQ with your request